AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

             - With this new tool, it's generally better to err on the *higher* side, unlike with the lines method.
             - I found that choosing a PA value right before corner gapping starts resulted in the best real-world prints.

-- Marlin support will likely be added.
+- Marlin support will be added soon.

 <sup>*The old method can still be found [:page_facing_up:here](/articles/lines_method_deprecated.md) if you prefer it, but I'd highly recommend using this new tool instead.*</sup>